pkegg/PortMaster/docs/build.md

-# tldr; - build a port - docker
+# tl;dr - build a port - docker
 - Install [docker](https://docs.docker.com/get-docker/) on linux/mac/wsl2.
   - `apt-get install docker.io` works on Ubuntu 20.04+ on linux.
 - Check/update docker permisssions/plugins with: `./init-docker`
-- build a port: `./build <port name>`
+- Build a port: `./build <port name>`
   - Ex (these are implemented as 'real' builds): `2048`, `cdogs`, `hcl`, `portmaster`.
 See `./build --help` for all options.
 - Find the output zip under `./release/<PKG_NAME>.zip`

-# tldr; - build a port - Christian's VM (arm64 chroot)
+# tl;dr - build a port - Christian's VM (arm64 chroot)
-- run `./ports/install-deps` to install dependencies into chroot
+- Run `./ports/install-deps` to install dependencies into chroot
-- build a port.
+- Build a port.
 Ex:  `./build cdogs --install-deps --no-docker`
 - Find the output zip under `./release/<PKG_NAME>.zip`
--

 # Build Goals
 - **Backwards Compatible** - Build must be possible to phase-in builds without disruption (or minimal disruption) to the existing process.
 - **Standardized** - Ports should be built in a standard and repeatable way.